 The board of examiners at your defensio will consist of three persons: a Head of Exam (usually the Director of Studies, currently Prof. Weigelin-Schwiedrzik) and two examiners.
 Your supervisor will be first examiner.
 Your supervisor will also suggest a second examiner, whom you will have to contact beforehand.
 In most cases at EcoS, Prof. Frank and Dr. Gerstl thus are your two examiners.

-Once a common date and time is found, it is upon the Directorate of Studies (Studienprogrammleitung, SPL) to convene your defensio.
+Once the date and time is confirmed with your board of examiners, it is upon the Directorate of Studies (Studienprogrammleitung, SPL) to officially convene your defensio.
 The Director of Studies thus will get back to you with the date, time and place of your defensio as well as confirming the board of examiners.
 With this information you can then complete and submit (in person) the form SL/P4 Anmeldung zur Defensio ("Registration of Defensio") to the SSC at least 14 days prior to your actual examination date.